- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 What do you do next?
 It may be old, but it’s true: work smarter, not harder.
 Seek the best possible preparation help so you can pass the tests the first time!

-Sample tests can replicate real exam questions and testing conditions giving you practice essential to acing your exam.
+A NYSTCE practice test can replicate real exam questions and testing conditions giving you practice essential to acing your exam.
 Example exams get you familiar with the format, structure of test questions, be well-practiced, more confident and relaxed.

 Whatever you do, don’t walking into the testing center unfamiliar with the wording and structure of test questions and answer choices.
 The exam room isn’t the time to learn the directions and struggle over the types of questions.
 Be prepared in advance by getting sample questions that mirror the real exam.